 Management is accountable to the Superintendent, and most terms of professional development are outlined within management employee employment contracts.
 The Superintendent directs the specific reporting and accountability requirements for employee professional development.
 This may need to be defined in administrative procedures, to align with the revised policies.
 Financial accountability occurs annually for employees with the annual statement of financial information that lists the remuneration and expenses for both groups - although employee reporting is only for employees earning more than \$75,000 a year.
 The policy has been separated into a trustee policy and a management policy.

 - a.
-Approve the draft policy in principle as presented; - b.
-Amend the policy and approve in principle; - c.
-Refer the policy back to a Committee of the Whole for further review. - d.
-Do not approve the policy.
+Send the draft policy to the board meeting for approval as presented; - b.
+Amend the policy and forward the amended policy for approval; - c.
+Refer the policy back for additional public comments. - d.
+Do not forward the policy.